+A town in northeastern Pampanga province, on the island of Luzon, in the Philippines.
 The first Arayat retained her Spanish name.
-The second Arayat was named to perpetuate the name of the first.
+The second Arayat was named for the first.

 Arayat was taken into the Navy because of the need for shallow-draft gunboats to help suppress the Philippine insurrection which followed just after the conclusion of the Spanish-American War and Spain's cession of the islands to the United States.
 Her first period of commissioned service lasted exactly two years.
 During that time, the gunboat conducted patrols near Cebu, Luzon, and Panay and cooperated with Army troops on those islands.
 When not engaged in patrols and counterinsurgency duties, she also made oceanographic surveys of the islands.
 On 9 August 1902, the gunboat was placed out of commission at Cavite.
 She remained inactive there until recommissioned on 27 March 1905, Lt.
 Raymond D. Hasbrouck in command.